Dynamic Purchasing System (DPS)

 Speak to others who have set up or operate a DPS

 Find out the objective views from both those who lead the project to implementing it, and those who have the responsibility to run the arrangements.
-In addition, find out what their suppliers think of the arrangements – however, be wary of hidden agendas or biased points of view.
+In addition, find out what their suppliers think of the arrangements.

 Engage with key stakeholders

-It is important to gain support from key internal stakeholders as it can be a struggle to ‘sell the benefits’ e.g. presentations to senior managers.
+It is important to gain support from key internal stakeholders as selling a new idea me be challenging in the some cases.

 Don’t underestimate the potential challenge around cultural change